 But why?
 Isn’t paying an arm and a leg to go to post-secondary school supposed to mean that you have access to all these shiny and new tech toys that will allow you to be successful wherever you end up working when you graduate?
-When it comes to VR in education, schools are trying to determine whether VR is here to stay as a trend in how certain careers will be performed, or whether it is merely a fad.
+When it comes to virtual reality in education, schools are trying to determine whether VR is here to stay as a trend in how certain careers will be performed, or whether it is merely a fad.
 That’s fair - it just doesn’t make sense for it to be universal in the education system yet.
 Plus people are still uncertain of the staying power of virtual reality.

 We constantly see consumer adoption used as a proxy for VR, but the reality is that VR is growing every day outside of consumer applications.
 The Oculus GO, released for sale just a couple of weeks ago, is set to revolutionize the mobile VR market as the first stand-alone headset - a HUGE leap from the Samsung Gear VR which required a Samsung phone to be strapped inside of it for it to work.